 FAQ and Resources

-How to navigate the site:
+Tips on how to navigate the site:

-If you want to look at certain types of beads, for example faceted, or smooth round beads, click on "Gemstones" in the Left Side Menu and the sub-sections will appear: Faceted, Smooth Round, Other Smooth Shapes, Organic Gems and Gem Pendants.
+If you want to look at certain types of beads, for example faceted, or smooth round beads, click on "Gemstones" in the Left Side Menu and the sub-sections will appear: Faceted, Smooth Round, Other Smooth Shapes, Organic Gems, and Gem Pendants.
 Each of them will also be organized alphabetically, but you can sort differently with drop-down menu at the top right of the page.

 African, Asian and the other collections also have appropriate drop down menus for their sub-categories.